Automated Table Reproduction via Code Generation: Approach

 \subsubsection{Format Tool}

-Even after an agent successfully reproduces results by running a sequence of commands, the outputs rarely match the exact format shown in the paper.
-While the agent can try to write a missing formatting script, we find it often fails.
-Figure~\ref{f:format_challenge_example} illustrates a typical trajectory: the agent runs the right commands and submits the~\goodscript~containing them, but the execution output is formatted differently from the paper, so the judge rejects it.
+Even after an agent successfully reproduces results by running a sequence of commands, the outputs rarely match the exact tabular format shown in the paper.\footnote{We use markdown tables as the expected format, as LLM agents are proficient at generating them.} While the agent may try to write a script to format the output into a table, we find that it commonly struggles with this task.
+Figure~\ref{f:format_challenge_example} illustrates a typical trajectory: the agent runs the right commands and submits the~\goodscript~containing them, but the execution output is formatted differently from the expected table, and hence our judge (Section~\ref{s:judge_execution}) rejects it.
 The agent inspects the output yet does not realize that the formatting discrepancy is the cause, and repeatedly reruns the same command without making progress.

-To address this, we implement the format tool: an LLM-based formatter that takes an obfuscated table plus arbitrary execution outputs and produces properly formatted results.
+To address this challenge, we implement the format tool: an LLM-based formatter that takes an obfuscated table plus arbitrary execution outputs and produces properly formatted results.
 Execution outputs may be unstructured logs or tables in other formats (e.g., CSV or LaTeX).
-Figure~\ref{f:format_input} shows an example input: the obfuscated table is tabular (Figure~\ref{f:format_input_result}), but the execution output is a log file without tabular structure (Figure~\ref{f:format_input_log}).
+Figure~\ref{f:format_input} shows an example: the execution output is a log file without tabular structure (Figure~\ref{f:format_input_log}), which does not match the obfuscated table (Figure~\ref{f:format_input_result}).
 The format tool prompts an LLM to fill in question marks in the obfuscated table with digits extracted from the execution output, and the LLM locates the annotation count (6) and warning count (1) for MarginSwap and populates the table.
 To mitigate LLM non-determinism, we cache format-tool results so identical inputs return cached outputs.